nus-fboa2016-si/whiteboard/guide/v4/GUIDE.md

 ```
 Since this function is also called when other users' strokes are received, we can fulfill condition **#4** of our strategy.

 Now we need to consume those unanimated lines in our animation loop.
-Copy this code to the bottom of the `// particle effects ----` section in `public/whiteboard.js`:
+Copy this code to the bottom of the `// particle effects` section in `public/whiteboard.js`:
 ```javascript
 animate();
 function animate() {